DevMountain/react-4-afternoon/README.md

 ![wireframes](readme-assets/wireframes.png)

-In this project we will be building a site for a University to keep track of student and class information along with student enrollment.
+In this project we will be building a site for a University to keep track of student information and class enrollment.
 We will be using React Router to navigate between the various views required.
 Take some time to familiarize yourself with the provided components.

 * `App` will be the top level component for our application.
 * `Home` will be the home page displayed when the application first loads.
+It will also display the available classes.
 * `About` will be the about page displaying information about the University.
     * `History` will be a nested view with the about page and will display the history of the university.
     * `Contact` will be a nested view with the about page and will display the University's contact information.